 In many cases, default can be avoided by submitting a request for a deferment, forbearance, discharge or cancellation and by providing the required documentation.
 When experiencing difficulty in making payments, it is important for borrowers to communicate with the lender or servicer so they can help you understand your options and work with you to remain in good standing.

 A dependent student is one who does not meet any of the criteria listed below in the Independent Student definition.

 The EFC or Expected Family Contribution is calculated by the federal processor using information reported on your FAFSA.
 The EFC is used to determine your eligibility for federal, state and other types of financial aid.

 A student's enrollment level is often a factor in determining eligibility for assistance.
 Most loan programs (except the Nurse Faculty Loan) require the student to be enrolled at least half-time.
 Federal Pell Grant awards and most other grants and scholarships awarded by NMC will be prorated for enrollment less than full-time.
-Enrollment levels for NMC programs are shown in the table below.
+Enrollment levels for most NMC programs are shown in the first table below.